Apply for a permit

 The permit was introduced to ensure that:

 - Only Surrey residents can dispose of their household waste in a van, pickup or trailer at one of the designated community recycling centres.
-The permit does not cover the disposal of household construction waste (including home DIY) or business waste.

 - Businesses do not dispose of their waste at community recycling centres as they need to pay for the disposal of commercial waste.